mattscripted/til/cheat-sheets/tech-lead.md

 ## Manage your time

-It's important to work sustainably, so you can best support for the team in the long-term.
+It's important to work sustainably, so you can best support the team in the long-term.
 Keep your hours reasonable, so you can stick through the journey.

 - Don't assume all responsibilities
 - Delegate to others to free up your time to do more impactful work
 - Use a system to keep track of things, so you can purposely forget things.
 Trust your system.
 - Don't record notes on paper, and then transfer them somewhere else.
 Write the notes immediately (or as close to) where you're going to need them.
+- Record meeting notes during or immediately after meetings, so you can reference past conversations in the future
 - Improve your context switching skills
 - Make a decision, and follow through.
 Don't second guess yourself and waffle about.